nuts-foundation/nuts-node/docs/pages/monitoring.rst

         static_configs:
           - targets: ['127.0.0.1:1323']

-It's imported to enter the correct IP/domain and port where the Nuts node can be found!
+It's important to enter the correct IP/domain and port where the Nuts node can be found!

 Exported metrics
 ================